 - Ask for referrals.
 If you want to get more referrals, you may want to start asking every client to refer their friends or family to you each time a file closes.
 Katie suggests going so far as to know the exact phrase you’ll use when you ask.
 Alternatively, this may be something you’d want to consider automating as part of your client intake process.

-Here, Katie emphasizes that persistence is key, and that it might take months before you see the benefit of your change in behavior.
+Here, Katie emphasizes that persistence is key and that it might take months before you see the benefit of your change in behavior.
 “Here’s the thing about habit shifting: Nine times out of ten they might say ‘I have no one to refer to you.’
 But you have to keep going,” Katie said.
 “You have to give it time to play out.”

-Just like New Year’s resolutions are hard to keep, habits might be hard to stick to.
+Habits might be hard to stick to.
 But again, if you’re supporting your habit changes with a change in the way you see yourself—if you see yourself as a businessperson as well as a lawyer—you’ll be that much more likely to stick to your goals.

 And, you’ll find it easier to invest in support systems to help you stick to your habits.